 To know the mysteries and secrets of this dance, one must want to try the experience oneself, like a journey that cannot be lived without a departure...

-The sensation of dizziness is natural.
-It is an essential element in learning the Sufi dance because by this sensation of vertigo or nausea the dancer prepares his body for a state of ecstasy, called mystical intoxication.
-These sensations can be more or less strong from one person to another.
+The sensation of vertigo is natural.
+This is an essential element in learning Sufi dance, as the sensation of dizziness or nausea prepares the dancer's body for the state of ecstasy known as mystical intoxication.
+These sensations can vary from person to person.

 Perseverance and self-transcendence are part of the steps to try to join this spiritual path where the spirit and the body surrender for a liberation of the soul.